-Nothing is said of any other healings that day.
+Nothing is said of any other healings.
 I wonder why not.
 Did those there just stare at Jesus in bewilderment?
 Did they focus only on the water, awaiting their turn?
 Did they desire not to be healed?
 Were they afraid?

 Maybe God desired no further healings because they would have endangered Jesus’ life even more, for the Jews sought to kill Him for healing just this one man on the Sabbath.
 What might they have done if He had healed everyone?
 For whatever reason, it was God’s purpose not to heal any others at that moment.

-For various reasons, some are healed and some are not.
+Some are not healed for various reasons, and some are not.
 God knows them all.